EllaBrands/stanDev/Stan-3-Density-Notation-and-Increments.md

 * The `pmf` vs. `pdf` suffix was up in the air after our last discussion.

-* For inverse CDF, is the argument in (0, 1), or is it log odds or log prob?
-Or do we have multiple parameterizations?
+* For inverse CDF, we may want an alternative parameterization with a logit-scale parameter.

 * Andrew suggests we should only supply the log functions where relevant and drop the "l" suffix and "pdf" and "pmf" suffixes, so that's